 The document includes a summary of the daily quality control made within the PCS and various sections describing the results of the investigations and studies of "open-problems" related to the Scatterometer.
 In each section results are shown from the beginning of the mission in order to see the evolution and to outline possible "seasonal" effects.
 An explanation for the major events which have impacted the performance since launch is given, and comments about the recent events which occurred during the last cycle are included.

-This report covers the period from 19th March 2001 to 23rd April 2001 (cycle 62).
+This report covers the period from 23rd April 2001 to 2nd July 2001 (cycle 63 and cycle 64).

 Mission events